AdamBelfki3/trip-mode-detection-model/README.md

 ## Discussion

+The best test performance we achieved was 0.645 by random forest, which marginally beat KNN and gradient boosting.

 Although the performance of our models aren't bad by any means, we think there's still room to improve.
 A large part of this project was feature engineering, so we could take the users' location data and formulate it into an accomplishable supervised learning problem.
 We think our features can be better.
 For instance, maybe the model will be able to recognize patterns in latitude/longitude and create a "map" (maybe a certain group of coordinates labeled boats will end up being on the water).
 We're currently abstracting away this information by only telling the model the distance between points in the trip.

+For neural networks, we chose a small number of epochs because the amount of data in 1 epoch was very large.
+With different learning rate and model sizes, the best model still struggled to get under 1.25 loss and seemed to converge there.
+It's possible the large number of parameters caused overfitting to the few features, which would explain why the test accuracy was less than other methods.

 As far as validation goes, it's always possible to increase the range of hyperparameters we're checking.
 This would make the grid search run for longer, but we could see marginal improvements in accuracy if there are more trees in a random forest, for instance.
 Our current searches were limited to keep runtime within a reasonable timeframe.

 ## Conclusion

 Our goal was to use a sequence of location data points to predict the mode of transport for a user, and to use the classification algorithms we wanted, we had to break it down into a much smaller problem.
 To break it down, we had to engineer features to feed into our models from the raw latitude/longitude/altitude sequences.
-Algorithms like K-nearest neighbors had the best accuracy of about 66%, and this was fine-tuned with cross-validation to extract the best performance.
+Algorithms like K-nearest neighbors and random forest had the best accuracy of about 66%, and this was fine-tuned with cross-validation to extract the best performance.